 La Crêperie de Paris — summer 2020 — A brand-new crêperie will serve savory and sweet crepes, along with table-service and quick-service dining options, featuring a menu from celebrity chef Jerome Bocuse.

-"Beauty and the Beast Sing-Along" in France — January 2020 — This will be shown in addition to the pavilion's current film, "Impressions de France."
+"Beauty and the Beast Sing-Along" in France — Jan.
+17, 2020 — This will be shown in addition to the pavilion's current film, "Impressions de France."
+It features narration from Angela Lansbury, who played Mrs. Potts in the original film.

 Mary Poppins attraction — date TBD — The United Kingdom pavilion will host the first attraction inspired by Mary Poppins.
 Stroll along Cherry Tree Lane, past Admiral Boom's house, and enter Number 17, the Banks family's home.